Kauai Island Hawaii USA

 at Grand Hyatt Hotel - Kauai

-Just down the road in the Poipu Shopping Center, Keoki’s Paradise offers good food with an interesting ambiance.
-One of the best and romantic restaurants on Kauai’s south shore is Tidepools in the Grand Hyatt Hotel – well worth the extra cost (see photo).
+Just down the road in the Poipu Shopping Village, Keoki’s Paradise offers good food with an interesting ambiance.
+One of the best and romantic restaurants on Kauai’s South Shore is Tidepools in the Grand Hyatt Hotel – worth the extra cost (see photo).
 A walk around Grand Hyatt’s beautiful property should be included in your visit there.
+We loved the sunset dinner cruise out of Port Allen Harbor offered by Capt Andy's.

 Poipu Bed and Breakfast Inn Kauai